Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 		* presence/absence of the genes of interest: `analysis/09_rhizobiales_phylogeny/iqtree/itol_{gene_name}.txt`
 		* source (NCBI or our data): `analysis/09_rhizobiales_phylogeny/iqtree/itol_source.txt`
 		* number of occurrences (for the MAGs only): `analysis/09_rhizobiales_phylogeny/iqtree/itol_occurrences.txt`
 * Visualized the tree using iTOL.
-This figure is referenced in the text as **Fig. SXXX**
+This figure is referenced in the text as **Extended Data Fig. 6**
+* Sequences used as blast queries are listed in **Supplementary Table 18**

 ## 9. Searching for cobalamin-dependent genes in algal MAGs
 * Made a list of all algal MAGs with >90% completeness